akirosingh/Jagannathantools/README.md

 	# #########################################
 ```

-This package contains numerous templates and tools to make life at The Jagannathan Lab happier and more efficient!

 There is a JAG LAB Tools project template (requires RStudio version 1.1) that sets up the project folder using the JAG LAB Tools template with ReadMe files in each folder and an option to set up a git repository.
 You can also save project metadata.

 This package also contains functions for reading excel files with colour columns and the Table1 function.